ergoplatform/sigma-rust/README.md

 ## Contributing
 Contributions are very welcome!
 Checkout issues labeled ["help wanted" and "good first issue"](https://github.com/ergoplatform/sigma-rust/labels/help%20wanted)
 We check code formatting and linter(`clippy`) as part of the CI process.
 It's better to set up your editor to run `rustfmt` on file save.
 Feel free to disable specific linter rules in the source code when appropriate.
+Your welcome to join the [Ergo Discord](https://discord.gg/kj7s7nb) and ask questions on `#sigma-rust` channel.